LLNL/GRAPE/README.md

                             This disables the verification.
     --recurse               Create the branch in submodules.
                             [default: .grapeconfig.workspace.manageSubmodules]
-    --norecurse             Don't create the branch in submodules.
+    --noRecurse             Don't create the branch in submodules.
-    -v                      Be more verbose.

     Optional Arguments:
     <descr>                  Single word description of work being done on this branch.
 Asks by default.